akwiatkowski/technical_graph/README.md

 Quick start
 -----------

-Check currents test when documentation is not enough :)
+Check currents test if documentation is not enough :)

-1. Create instance
+1. Create 'the instance'

 > tg = TechnicalGraph.new